Research and Quality

 Our residents are very successful in producing peer-reviewed publications and national presentations.
 Mayo Clinic provides up to five trips (10 weekdays) a year per resident for trip time, in addition to regular vacation time, for you to present your research at national and regional meetings.
 Mayo also provides $2,550 per trip to cover travel costs and registration fees

 Additionally, residents who have completed their PGY-1 year are eligible to apply for the Clinician Investigator Training Program.
-The Clinician Investigator Training Program provides an integrated, comprehensive educational research experience, which includes six months of research during residency and a fellowship position at Mayo Clinic.
+The Clinician Investigator Training Program provides an integrated, comprehensive educational research experience, which includes six months of research during residency and 18 months of research during fellowship at Mayo Clinic.

 Quality improvement